 Tenant Landlord Cooperation (TLC) Program

-– This section is under construction and will be updated shortly.
 The TLC program is a direct advocacy program to help individuals understand their rights and responsibilities on rental issues.
 The program assists both tenants and landlords in resolving rental disputes.
-If you have any questions regarding your rights as a tenant (recovering damage deposit, illegal rent increase, requesting repairs, etc.) or your rights as a landlord (dealing with recovering costs for damages, limiting liabilities, screening tenants, etc.) please contact Lindsay Schaitel at 204-927-2335 (firstname.lastname@example.org).
+If you have any questions regarding your rights as a tenant (recovering damage deposit, illegal rent increase, requesting repairs, etc.) or your rights as a landlord (dealing with recovering costs for damages, limiting liabilities, screening tenants, etc.) please contact Lindsay Schaitel at 204-927-2335 (email@example.com).

-Winnipeg Rental Network
+Winnipeg Rental Network (WRN)

-– is a non-profit initiative providing a web-based database that makes it easier for people to find affordable rental housing.
+WRN is a non-profit initiative providing a web-based database that makes it easier for people to find affordable rental housing.
 The site is also a one-stop-shop for agencies that provide supports to people in the low to medium income range.
 WRN is not a housing provider; it is a network of Public, Private and Community-based organizations that work to improve accessibility to affordable rental accommodation.
 The Network uses Median Market Rents, as determined by Canada Mortgage and Housing Corporation (CMHC), to establish an upper limit on what is deemed “affordable”.
-For more information email email@example.com or call Gord McIntyre at 204 417-2110 or visit www.winnipegrentnet.ca
+For more information email firstname.lastname@example.org or call Gord McIntyre at 204 417-2110 or visit www.winnipegrentnet.ca

 The North End Community Renewal Corporation is partnered with Manitoba Hydro to help North End property owners access energy efficiency upgrades to lower their utility bills and improve their quality of housing.
-While Manitoba Hydro’s Power Smart Affordable Energy Program is open to both owner-occupants and landlords across Manitoba, NECRC’s Energy Efficiency Upgrade Coordinator will work with North End property owners to make accessing energy upgrade resources even easier.
+While Manitoba Hydro’s Neighbourhood Energy Efficiency Project is open to both owner-occupants and landlords across Manitoba, NECRC’s Energy Efficiency Upgrade Coordinator will work with North End property owners to make accessing energy upgrade resources even easier.
 In addition to the economic benefits of lowered utility bills and the quality of life benefits of a warmer home, Manitoba Hydro and NECRC are supporting the local economy and North End jobs by partnering with local social enterprise Building Urban Industry through Local Development (BUILD) to carry out the energy upgrades.

 The Energy Efficiency Upgrade Coordinator can assist North End property owners with every step of the application process including filling out application forms and gathering required documents from homeowners and tenants, scheduling energy audits, and arranging for and meeting with the contractors doing the work.